AjayGorana/Bacis-Hotel-Website/README.md

 # Bacis-Hotel-Website
-This is ahotel website for Hotel UBP .
+This is a hotel website for Hotel UBP .

 link of website :- https://hotelubp.netlify.app/